fugu-chop/launch_school/ls171_assessment/questions_to_address.md

 The fact that there are much fewer header fields than with TCP indicates that UDP is much more limited in respect of the reliability capabilities than TCP.
 At it's heart, UDP __doesn't do anything to resolve the unreliability of protocols__ in the layers beneath it.
 UDP __does not__ provide for in-order delivery, retransmission of data or the state of a connection - as it is connectionless, an application can simply start sending data _without having to wait for a connection to be established_ with the application process of the receiver.

 The upside of UDP (compared to TCP) is that there is much less overhead and latency when it comes to sending data - no handshake process is required, fewer headers need to be populated, and no acknowledgement messages or retransmission mean the data delivery is faster.
-Since there is no in-order delivery, Head of Line blocking isn't an issue at the Transport layer.
+Since there is no in-order delivery, Head of Line blocking isn't an issue at the Transport layer when using UDP.

 The fact that UDP is much more bare bones grants it flexibility - an application may require one aspect of reliability but not require others - e.g. in-order delivery may be relevant, but not retransmission or duplication.
 An application developer can simply build additional services on top of UDP, rather than deal with the additional complexities within TCP.